selwynsimsek/trial-vr/README.markdown

 Install VNC Viewer, Xvfb, Portacle, x11vnc and Fluxbox.
 These are used to capture the screen output of Emacs to VR.

-Clone [vrx-utils](https://github.com/selwynsimsek/vrx-utils) to any location on your computer.
+Clone [vrx-utils](https://github.com/selwynsimsek/vrx-utils) to the home directory.
 In a shell, navigate to `vrx-utils` and execute `./vr-system`.
 An Emacs windows should appear.
 Connect to Swank on port 4005 and use the REPL to start TrialVR.